This Christmas Pasta recipe is perfect for the holidays because it feeds a large crowd.

 - 1/4 teaspoon ground allspice or ground cinnamon

-- 2 pounds penne pasta, cooked to al dente
+- 32 ounces penne pasta, cooked to al dente

-- Heat a deep pot over medium-high heat.
-Add pancetta and brown to render the fat.
-Transfer pancetta to paper towels to drain.
-To the pan add the oil, and the meats and brown and crumble them for 5 minutes.
-Stir in garlic, and pancetta bits.
+- Heat a large pot over medium-high heat.
+Add the pancetta and brown to render the fat.
+Transfer the pancetta to paper towels to drain.
+Add the oil to the pan, and then the meats and brown and crumble them for 5 minutes.
+Stir in the garlic, and pancetta bits.

-- Chop carrot, celery, and onions near the stove and add to the pot as you work.
-Cook vegetables with meat 5 minutes and add wine.
-Cook for 1 minute; add stock and tomatoes to the pot.
+- Chop the carrot, celery, and onions near the stove and add to the pot as you work.
+Cook the vegetables with the meat for 5 minutes and then add the wine.
+Cook for 1 minute; add the broth and tomatoes to the pot.

-- Stir in parsley, allspice, or cinnamon and season sauce with salt and pepper, to taste.
-Bring sauce to a boil, reduce heat to medium low, and cook 10 to 15 minutes, minimum, before serving.
+- Stir in the parsley, allspice, or cinnamon and season the sauce with salt and pepper, to taste.
+Bring the sauce to a boil, reduce the heat to medium low, and cook 10 to 15 minutes, minimum, before serving.
 Reheated sauce only improves.

-- Toss pasta (cook off only as much pasta as you need at the time: half a pound for every 3 people) with a couple of ladles of sauce to coat, then top bowl with extra sauce.
-Top pasta with lots of cheese.
+- Toss the pasta (cook off only as much pasta as you need at the time: half a pound for every 3 people) with a couple of ladles of sauce to coat, then top the bowl with extra sauce.
+Top the pasta with lots of cheese, as desired.

 - Parmesan cheese is not included in the nutritional information.